alfficcadenti/splinterlands-bot/README.md

 run `npm start`

-to start BOT login routine. username and password needs to be specified in the file .env in the root as variable:
+to start BOT login routine. username and password needs to be specified in the file .env in the root as variable like:
-ACCOUNT and PASSWORD.
+`ACCOUNT=youremail@email.com
+PASSWORD=yourpassword`

 ## battleGetData.js